 I laid my head to rest and woke with a beautiful clear day and the view of a mountain which has seemingly popped up like a mushroom overnight.
 The days cloud before had been concealing it, it made for a beautiful morning greeting.

-On the other side of the village there was more rice paddies!
+On the other side of the village, there were more rice paddies!
 Surprise!
 But these had a secret gem.
 Hot springs!
 And the best part about them…No tourists!

 We went early in the morning to the springs to have a rinse that turned into a soak.
-A natural spring pushes water heated from the nearby volcanoes to the surface and some clever locals channelled this water through pipes to a little river at the bottom of the rice terraces so you can sit under a waterfall of warmth.
+A natural spring pushes water heated from the nearby volcanoes to the surface, and some clever locals channeled this water through pipes to a little river at the bottom of the rice terraces so you can sit under a waterfall of warmth.

 “We all pray to a god, the only difference between us is how we pray to that god, so it doesn’t matter, you can be whatever, we all work together”